tejbirwason/tejbirwason.github.io/README.md

-This is my personal website/blog build with Jekyll using the  [Scribble](https://github.com/muan/scribble) theme.
+This is my personal website/blog powered by Jekyll and built using the  [Scribble](https://github.com/muan/scribble) theme.